min2ha/ukwa-site/content/target/43965/index.en.md

   "subject": "EU Referendum"
 }

-# Spate of racist attacks blamed on Brexit vote

 The EU Referendum result has been blamed for a spate of racist attacks over the weekend - including “no more Polish vermin” cards posted through letter boxes and allegedly racist graffiti daubed across a Polish cultural centre.